-The Department of Chemical Engineering offers a Bachelor of Engineering degree, a Master of Engineering degree, and a Doctor of Engineering degree in Chemical Engineering.
-The department currently accepts a sophomore class of about 70 students for Bachelor's program, 100 students for Master program (50-60 for M.Eng. program, 30-40 for weekend M.Eng. program) and 5-10 students for Doctoral program.
+The Department of Chemical Engineering offers the Bachelor of Engineering Degree, the Master of Engineering Degree, and the Doctor of Engineering Degree in Chemical Engineering.
+The department currently accepts a sophomore class of about 80 students for the Bachelor's degree programs, 100 students for the Master's program (50-60 for M.Eng. program and 30-40 for weekend M.Eng. program) and 5-10 students for the Doctoral program.

-The Bachelor of Engineering's degree program offers a complete set of basic courses in Chemical Engineering.
-The curriculum also allows the students to choose several elective courses.
-This special feature broadens the student's knowledge to meet his or her interest and the demands of the industries.
-The senior project introduces the students to the integration of knowledge and gives them hand-on experiences in solving the engineering and technological problems.
-The curriculum additionally stresses the training of the student to think and present oneself logically and independently.
+The Department of Chemical Engineering offers two Bachelor of Engineering programs, i.e., Thai program (Chemical Engineering program) and International program (Chemical and Process Engineering program).
+For Thai program, the program offers a complete set of basic courses in chemical engineering, emphasizing on design of various chemical engineering equipments and plants.
+The curriculum also offers elective courses in various chemical engineering fields.
+This special feature broadens the students knowledge to meet their interest and the demands of the industries.
+The senior project introduces the students to the integration of knowledge and gives them hands-on experiences in solving engineering and technological problems.